The Adventures of Women & Men Without Hate in the 21st Century: Recording history

 The album is much more serious than the group's previous work, with lyrics focusing on subjects such as environmentalism ("In the 21st Century"), domestic violence ("Hey Men") and commercialism ("Everybody's Selling Something", "I'm in Love").
 There are also simple songs about love and life ("You and Me", "All We Do", "Eloise and I", "Underneath the Rainbow").
 Musically, it is a pop rock album with slight synthpop influence.

 "All We Do", one of three ballads on the album, was written in 1986 and performed on the tour to promote Pop Goes the World.
 The other two ballads are "You and Me" and "Underneath the Rainbow".

 The final track, "21st Century Safety Dance", was described by Ivan in the press release for the album as a "warning" track, explaining his beliefs that all music would sound like it unless people "got [their] act together".

 Due to being recorded in the United States, the album does not qualify for the "P" (performance) element of MAPL Canadian content certification.
 The CD indicates that the album is 75% Canadian content (CanCon) except for "S.O.S.", which is 25% CanCon.

 Singles

 The initial track of this album and "Hey Men" both became singles with corresponding music videos.
 "Here Come the '90s" and "You and Me" were also released as promo singles.

 The music video to "In the 21st Century", filmed in early 1990, shows the band performing against a starry backdrop while imagery from the album cover flashes by.
 Guitarist Stefan Doroschuk appears in a wheelchair, having been involved in a car accident in which both of his legs and one of his arms were broken a month prior.

+In addition, the vocals of the children speaking and laughing on the track "In the 21st Century" were performed by the Studio owner's children: Elton & Risa who were present at the time of recording and having such fun banter that they were sampled for the track.